‘Rust’ assistant director hopes for film industry changes

 David Halls released a statement to the New York Post, breaking his silence following the Oct.
 21 fatal shooting of Halyna Hutchins and the wounding of director Joel Souza during production of the Western “Rust” in New Mexico.

-Halls said Hutchins was a friend and one of the most talented people he has worked with.
+Halls said Hutchins was a friend and one of the top talents in the industry.

 “I’m shocked and saddened by her death,” he said in the statement.
 “It’s my hope that this tragedy prompts the industry to reevaluate its values and practices to ensure no one is harmed through the creative process again.”